MayoDevStudios/NekoPlayer/README.md

 You should load the solution via one of the platform-specific `.slnf` files, rather than the main `.sln`.
 This will reduce dependencies and hide platforms that you don't care about.
 Valid `.slnf` files are:

-- `YouTubePlayerEX.Desktop.Windows.slnf` (Windows platform with WinRT extensions, most common)
+- `NekoPlayer.Desktop.Windows.slnf` (Windows platform with WinRT extensions, most common)
-- `YouTubePlayerEX.Desktop.slnf` (Linux and other platform)
+- `NekoPlayer.Desktop.slnf` (Linux and other platform)

 Run configurations for the recommended IDEs (listed above) are included.
 You should use the provided Build/Run functionality of your IDE to get things going.
-When testing or building new components, it's highly encouraged you use the `YouTube Player EX (Tests)` project/configuration.
+When testing or building new components, it's highly encouraged you use the `NekoPlayer (Tests)` project/configuration.
 More information on this is provided [below](#contributing).

 To build for mobile platforms, you will likely need to run `sudo dotnet workload restore` if you haven't done so previously.